-As a first time home buyer Realtor in Denver and the suburbs, most of my clients start out with the idea that they can’t buy a home.
+As a Buyer’s Agent in Denver and the suburbs, most of my clients start out with the idea that they can’t buy a home.
 In many cases that simply isn’t true.
 It’s all about taking the proper steps and allowing adequate time to get the ducks in a row with expert help.

 Next, after you choose a competent, full-time Realtor to advise you, the next step is to choose a lender.
 No, not Pete the Wells Fargo Teller or Random Bob over at Chase.
-Start with someone local who specializes in first time home buyers.
+Start with someone local who specializes in home buyers.

 Why Lenders are Important